Rehan Ahmed: Early life and career

-Career
+Domestic career

 He made his List A debut on 25 July 2021, for Leicestershire in the 2021 Royal London One-Day Cup.
 Prior to his List A debut, Ahmed was named in the County Select XI squad to play against India during their tour of England.

 Ahmed was part of England's squad for the 2022 ICC Under-19 Cricket World Cup in the West Indies in early 2022.
 He played in four of his team's six matches, taking 12 wickets, as England finished as runners-up to India.

 In April 2022, he was bought by the Southern Brave for the 2022 season of The Hundred.
 Later the same month, he signed a contract extension to the end of 2026 with Leicestershire.